-[58] Taking all the above facts into account the result is that the children must have their primary residence with the applicant.
-The contact by the respondent, the father will be every alternate weekend from Friday after school until Monday morning to be dropped off at school, and the respondent can also have sleepover access on the Wednesday, during a weekend when he does not have access to the school.
+[57] Taking all the above facts into account the result is that the children must have their primary residence with the applicant.
+The contact by the respondent father will be every alternate weekend from Friday after school until Monday morning at school, and the respondent can also have sleepover access on the Wednesday, during a weekend when he does not have access to the children.

-[59] This is not what the Family Advocate recommended, but the Court noted that the applicant very properly in her papers suggested that there be the sleepover on a Wednesday.
-Also, there is the other contact, which is set out in my order, that there is reasonable daily telephonic contact.
-It deals with Father's Day, father's birthday, Mother's Day, mother's birthday, short and long school holidays, Christmas to be alternated.
+[58] This is not what the family advocate ordered, but the Court noted that the applicant very properly in her papers suggested that there be the sleepover on a Wednesday.
+Also, there is the other contact, which is set out in my order, that there is daily reasonable telephonic contact.
+It deals with father's day, father's birthday, mother's day, mother's birthday, short and long school holidays, Christmas to be alternated.
 All this contact is spelt out in the attached court order.